farhanleo23/CrazyDailyFacts/README.md

 # CrazyDailyFacts

-An app that gives you crazy facts daily!
+An app that gives you daily facts!